 Fruit trees set fruit to produce seeds.
 Too large a crop will strain the tree’s resources and result in smaller fruit that's lesser in quality.
 So the tree protects itself, its fruit, and its seed by automatically thinning the crop once the growing conditions are stable.

 Since the immature fruits are all competing for the same food and water, the June drop ensures that only the strongest survive.
-The fruit that contains the fewest seeds are usually the first to drop.
+The fruit that contains the fewest seeds is usually the first to drop.

 How to Lessen June Fruit Drop

 Healthy trees that have stable growing situations will drop less immature fruit and yield a greater percentage of healthy fruit.

 Make sure your fruit trees get the right amount of water.
 Too little water will create stress and cause flowers to fall before pollination.
 Too much water can create a breeding ground for fungus or disease to set in.

 But preventing June fruit drop is not necessarily something to strive for; the tree and its fruit will grow best if the immature fruit is thinned slightly.
 In fact, stone fruit trees (peaches, plums, nectarines, and apricots) don't thin themselves enough and need additional help from us.
 Since each fruit only houses one seed, the tree wants to hold onto all it's got.
 So, hand-thin the immature fruit of your stone fruit trees for an ample crop.

 For reasons not fully understood, stone fruit trees like cherries hang onto all their fruit without any problems.
 It could be because the fruit itself is smaller and more plentiful than that of other varieties.

 Accepting June Fruit Drop

 After all the worry, June fruit drop is really just a normal occurrence.
 And it's not just good for the fruit tree; it also provides less maintenance for you.
 Not only will you get larger, more delicious fruit, but the branches of your trees will be lighter and less likely to break or require artificial support.